 Meet the Ya-Hoo Crew

-Sky, returning for her seventh year as a guide, is also the managing owner of Ya-Hoo.
+Sky, returning for her eighth year as a guide, is also the managing owner of Ya-Hoo.
 She started trail riding in the back country at just a year old.
 Growing up she participated in 4-H, rodeo, and trained horses.
 In her off time she could be found playing every sport under the sun.
 While McCall has become like a second home to Sky, she says the reason she has kept coming back is for the memories and relationships created through the business.

 Shiras is a three year old Blue Merle Australian Shepherd who loves fetch and Huckleberries.
 Having started work for Ya-Hoo at 7 weeks old he knows all the trails like the back of his paw.